Introit

 For all who follow Jesus: that Christ will unite us in witnessing to the Gospel, in better understanding of each other, and in working together in helping those who are suffering.

-For Pope Francis, successor to St. Peter: that the Holy Spirit will guide him in proclaiming the Good News, promoting unity in the Church, and inspiring us to greater love and service.
+For Pope Leo, successor to St. Peter: that the Holy Spirit will guide him in proclaiming the Good News, promoting unity in the Church, and inspiring us to greater love and service.

 For all who exercise authority whether in religion, business, education, or government: that they may recognize God as the source of all authority and use their power for promoting justice and the common good.